ritza-co/kaboom/doc/18-concert.md

 caption.hidden = true
 caption.paused = true
 ```

-In the code above, we created a variable to hold the lyrics of the background music we want to add.
-The `caption` object, we will use to display the lyrics across the screen when the sound starts to play.
+Here we create a variable to hold the lyrics of the background music.
+We use the `caption` object to display the lyrics across the screen when the sound starts to play.

 The `transform()` function is used to glide the text across the screen.
-The `scale` and `angle` and attributes make use of the `wave()` function to animate the text as it moves across the screen. `hsl2rgb()` is used to add random colors to each letter in the text.
+The `scale` and `angle` and attributes make use of the `wave()` function to animate the text as it moves across the screen.
+We use `hsl2rgb()` to add random colors to each letter in the text.

-## Camera Positioning
+## Camera positioning

 Another cool function to use in Kaboom is the `CamPos()` function.
 Using this function, we can move the camera to focus on the player position.
-The `camScale()` can scale up on the players' position, creating a camera zoom-in effect.
+The `camScale()` can scale up on the player's position, creating a camera zoom-in effect.
 We'll add this function for when our "player" sprite collides with the "burp" sprite.

-Add the following sprite below `caption.paused = true` variable:
+Add the following function below `caption.paused = true` variable:

 ```javascript
 onUpdate(() => {